Learn how to cook sausages in the oven. Cooking brats in the oven is easy, quick, and less messy than usual. A delicious

 - You can also use a meat thermometer to check for doneness.

-- Grilling sausages in the pan might cause them to be burned on the outside, while still raw on the inside.
+- Grilling bratwurst in the pan might cause them to be burned on the outside while remaining slightly raw on the inside.
 And you definitely don’t want to eat burnt yet uncooked brats.

 - Constantly adjusting the temperature is almost mandatory, unless you have cooked the sausages this way many times.
 And although you will not fry or grill anything, the sausages will still get a nice sear.

 - When cooking them in the oven, you only have to set the temperature at 200 degrees Celsius/ 400 degrees Fahrenheit.